The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Nizoral while you are pregnant.
 Nizoral is found in breast milk.
 Do not breast-feed while using Nizoral.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bloating; dark urine; decreased sexual ability; depression; irregular heartbeat; fever, chills, or persistent sore throat; loss of appetite; numbness or tingling of the hands or feet; pale stools; severe or persistent nausea or stomach pain; swollen or tender abdomen; thoughts of suicide; unusual bruising or bleeding; unusual tiredness or fatigue; vision changes; vomiting; yellowing of the skin or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bloating; burning, numbness, or tingling; chest pain; depression; dizziness or light-headedness; fainting; fast or irregular heartbeat; fever, chills, or persistent sore throat; swelling of the hands, ankles, or feet; swollen or tender abdomen; symptoms of liver problems (eg, unusual fatigue, yellowing of the eyes or skin, dark urine, pale stools, loss of appetite, stomach pain, vomiting, severe or persistent nausea); thoughts of suicide; unusual bruising or bleeding; unusual tiredness or weakness; vision changes.

 If OVERDOSE is suspected: